Lucky Bamboo (Dracaena sanderiana) Indoor Care, Propagation and Common Problems

 Use an opaque container to prevent the growth of algae in the water as sunlight through a transparent container will promote the growth of algae.

 Fill the container with pebbles to about a third.
-Set the Lucky Bamboo cane in the center of the container and continue to fill the container and leave about 1-1.5 in. from the top rim unfilled.
+Set the Lucky Bamboo cane in the center of the container and continue to fill the container and leave about 1-1.5 inches from the top rim unfilled.

-Before the roots develop ensure at least 3 in. of the Lucky Bamboo cane are submerged in water.
+Before the roots develop ensure at least 3 inches of the Lucky Bamboo cane are submerged in water.
+Once the roots develop ensure that the roots are always covered by water to prevent rotting.

 Change the water every 5-7 days.
 Use only chlorine-free water like distilled or filtered water as the plant is sensitive to chemicals dissolved in water and they may cause the plant to die.

-As the Curly Bamboo grows, increase the water level as the higher the water level goes up the stem, the more the roots that will grow.
+As the Curly Bamboo grows, increase the water level as the higher the water level goes up the stem, the more the roots will grow.
 The more the roots, the more lush the foliage will be.

 To enhance growth of the foliage, add a drop of balanced, water-soluble fertilizer everytime you change the water.

 Always ensure that the leaves are out of the water to prevent rotting.
 Snip off slimy or dark roots; the roots should be red in color.
+If the roots become mushy, cut the stem just above the roots and start a new plant.

 Clean the container and pebbles with soapy water if they become murky, rinse them very well and refill the container with fresh water.